 Get your labels ready.
 I used these adhesive chalkboard labels made by Crafty Croc, but any adhesive labels will do.
 I also used a Crafty Croc white chalk marker.
 BTW… those are my affiliate links.
 Let these dry while you do your planting.

 Place a handful of rocks in the bottom of each tin can.
 This will allow for drainage.
+You might also want to drill a few small holes in the bottom of each can.

 Add a small scoop of dirt.
 You won’t need much, because the plants already come with dirt.
 Use your best judgement on this.
 Carefully, place the plant into the can and top off with additional soil if necessary.
 After you are finished with all of your planting, be sure to water them.